bayertom/IHFL/readme.md

 File: *facil.txt

-List of all facilities,  they can easily be imported into external SW tool, for example the Cloud Compare.
+List of all facilities` they can easily be imported into external SW tool (for example the Cloud Compare).

 ![Results](./data/facilities.jpg)

 File: *facil2.txt

-Any point of the input cloud stores ID of its facility.
+Any point of the input point cloud stores ID of its facility.

 ![Results](./data/facilities2.jpg)